 But this playhouse effect is not the only way to use wide angle lenses for reptile photography.
 As I stated above, they can also be used to show some context – i.e. what’s around the reptile you’re photographing.
 This is useful for field herp photography where one may want to show the environment the animal was found in, along with the herp itself.

 So which specific lenses would I recommend?

-Here’s a basic rundown on some quality lenses that I have either used, or my friends have used and recommended to me.
+Here’s a basic rundown on some quality lenses that I have either used, or my friends have used and recommended to me for photographing reptiles.
 Full disclosure- these are affiliate links, which means you pay the same low price you normally would, but the online dealers pay me a small fee for sending you there.
 Win-Win situation, which means I can continue to provide you with these articles for free.